Hrushi20/BKyc/README.md

 - Docker
 - Node v > 12.13.0  (LTS)
-- Metamask (wallet to connect to blockchain)
+- Google Chrome with Metamask (wallet to connect to blockchain)

 ## Running the project
 <hr>